bingb0t5/im-in/CURRENT_STATE.md

 - public home page for everyone
 - signed-in dashboard at `/my-activities`
 - `/my-activities` now defaults to `Attending` when the user has no upcoming hosted activities, reducing empty-state dead-ends for attendees
-- public search and browse
+- public search and browse, now centered on `/explore` with `/calendar` kept as a compatibility redirect
 - public browse grouped into `Today`, `Tomorrow`, weekday sections for the next 7 days, and `Later` beyond that
 - public / semi-public / private visibility modes
 - delayed-auth create flow
 - `Verify with WhatsApp` UI now includes clearer step-by-step guidance through the external WhatsApp handoff and return flow
-- create and edit activity forms with a multi-step visibility-first flow
+- create and edit activity forms with a 4-step visibility-first flow (visibility, details, photos, joining settings)
 - create/edit location flow can resolve shared Google Maps short links and prefill exact location details while the public-location filter is currently locked to `Hoi An, Vietnam`
 - compact share shortcuts for private activity flows via `/loc/:code`, `/gcal/:code`, and `/ical/:code`
 - host dashboard